enhance-dev/enhance-styles/README.md

 ```

 ##### How to override default light theme colors for dark mode
-> default dark theme will be generated from the default light theme so this is optional.
+A default dark theme will be generated from the default light theme, so this is optional.

 ```json
 "theme": {